IWIL Board of Directors, Leadership Council, and Staff

 2017 Board of Directors

-Margaret Blackshere, Marcia Campbell, Hon.
-Barbara Flynn Currie, Loretta Durbin, Bonnie Ettinger, Laura Fletcher, DeShana Forney, Hon.
+Nate Brown, Marcia Campbell, Hon.
+Barbara Flynn Currie, Loretta Durbin, Laura Fletcher, DeShana Forney, Hon.
 Susan Garrett, Carmela Gonzalez, Nicole Hayes, Laura Hepp Kessel, Hon.
 Toi Hutchinson, Hanah Jubeh, Ann Lata Kalayil, Hon.
-Deborah Karton, Nancy Kohn, Gail Morse, Hon.
+Deborah Karton, Hon.
+Alyssa Knobel, Nancy Kohn, Pamela Monetti, Gail Morse, Hon.
 Elaine Nekritz, Billie J. Paige, Alyx Pattison, Terrie Pickerill, Amalia Rioja, Genita Robinson, Hon.
 Nancy Rotering, Carina Sanchez, Catherine Shannon, Hon.
 Debra Shore, Hon.
-Heather Steans and Hon.
-Jacqueline Traynere
+Heather Steans, and Hon.
+Jacqueline Traynere.

 - Marcia Campbell was elected the Secretary-Treasurer of the Illinois Federation of Teachers at the union's 2010 Convention in October.
 A veteran union member and longtime activist, she has advocated for the rights of working men and women for two decades.
 She was elected to serve as IWIL Treasurer in 2012.
 Campbell has been employed as an accounting specialist at Southwestern Illinois College in Belleville, Illinois for 25 years.
 As a union leader, she has put a special emphasis on working to promote the interests of paraprofessional and school-related personnel (PSRP) members of the IFT, who work as clerical employees, teacher aides, security personnel, janitorial staff, food service workers and other non-teaching employees in schools, community colleges and universities.
 Campbell has served as an IFT local leader for 14 years, most recently as president of the Southwestern Illinois Federation of Teachers (SWIFT), Local 6600.
 At the state level, she served as vice president on the IFT Executive Board from 2003 until her election as secretary-treasurer.
 While on the board, Campbell chaired the IFT Operations and Constitutions Committees, as well as the union's PSRP Constituency Council.
 In that role, she was responsible for planning and overseeing the union's annual statewide PSRP Conference.
 Campbell also serves on the IFT Executive Board Executive Committee.
 Boone is also actively involved with the Southwest Area Labor Council (SWAC) and has served as its president since 2007.
 SWAC represents the interests of IFT unions in Southern Illinois.
 At the national level, she has been active in the American Federation of Teachers, where she has been a member of AFT's PSRP Program and Policy Council since 2009.